UNESCO Bids and Our Heritage

 Although nine in 10 respondents agree or strongly agree that hawker centres are an important part of Singapore’s identity, according to a 2016 survey by the National Environment Agency (NEA), we cannot take the continued survival of our hawker culture for granted.
 Only with the continued support from the government, business owners and fellow Singaporeans, would we be able to keep this unique cultural heritage alive.
 Similarly, our Botanic Gardens need to continue to be maintained and developed in the years to come, to remain relevant and valuable to Singaporeans.

 The richness of Singapore’s heritage does not end with these two nominations.
-As part of the 2019 submission, the National Heritage Board is also collating an ICH inventory, comprising other traditions, rituals, crafts, expressions, knowledge and skills that we practice and pass on from generation to generation.
-As of July 2020, this extensive inventory already comprises 119 items.
+On 22 February 2018, Singapore ratified the UNESCO 2003 Convention for the Safeguarding of the Intangible Cultural Heritage (ICH) of Humanity, and subsequently launched the Inventory of ICH.
+As of October 2022, the Inventory consists of 102 elements, and more will be added progressively.
 As we look around and marvel at the many things that make Singapore our home, we must not forget that these things only exist today as a result of the preservation and effort put in by those who came before.

 Let us work together as one Singapore, to preserve our unique cultural heritage for future generations, to make Singapore a home we can all be proud of.